sergioenterprisedb/cnp-demo/README.md

 - Rolling updates

 # Prerequisites
-- K8s
+- K8s environment (K8s, k3d, kind)
 - Docker
+- Tested with K3d and kind.
-- In my laptop, I've installed K3d. k3d is a lightweight wrapper to run k3s (Rancher Lab’s minimal Kubernetes distribution) in docker.
+  - k3d is a lightweight wrapper to run k3s (Rancher Lab’s minimal Kubernetes distribution) in docker.
+  - kind is a tool for running local Kubernetes clusters using Docker container “nodes”.

 # Demo
 Execute commands in the correct order: